Efficiency of conventional thermal electricity and heat production

 Efficiency for district heating = transformation output in district heating plants divided by transformation input in district heating plants

-Efficiency for autoproducers = transformation output in autoproducers conventional power stations divided by transformation input in autoproducers conventional power stations
+Efficiency for autoproducers = transformation output in autoproducer conventional power stations divided by transformation input in autoproducer conventional power stations

 Overall scoring - historical data (1 = no major problems, 3 = major reservations):